Helenpham1097/document/content/collections/pages/serverless.md

     type: pricing_table
     enabled: false
 page_description: 'Stretch but never break with incredibly scalable hosting.'
-meta_title: 'Webslice page title'
+meta_title: 'Webslice Serverless web hosting - Elastic, PHP ready, easy'
-meta_description: 'Scalable hosting shrinks your bills in quiet times and keeps your website fast and available in the busiest periods.'
+meta_description: 'Webslice Serverless is an easy-to-use, fully elastic hosting platform shrinks your bills in quiet times and keeps your website fast and available in the busiest periods.'
 ---